Born: October 14, 1965

 His film debut came playing "Man at Bonfire" in Resurrected (1989), but he eventually worked his way up to larger roles in films such as The Indian in the Cupboard (1995), 24 Hour Party People (2002) and Coffee and Cigarettes (2003).
 Although he has played starring roles in films such as The Parole Officer (2001), his portrayal of Phileas Fogg in Around the World in 80 Days (2004) opposite Jackie Chan marked his biggest role to date in a major, big budget feature (US$110 million).

 Steve received an Academy Award nomination for "Best Writing, Adapted Screenplay" for Philomena (2013), and also co-starred in it opposite Judi Dench, who was nominated for an Academy Award for her performance.
 He can also be seen in the 2014 comedy Alan Partridge.
-Most recently, he lent his voice to the animated films Minions (2015) and The Secret Life of Pets (2016), and appeared in the ensemble Rules Don't Apply (2016).
+In 2016, he lent his voice to the animated films Minions (2015) and The Secret Life of Pets (2016), and appeared in the ensemble Rules Don't Apply (2016).

 He married Caroline Hickman in 2002 but they were divorced by July 2005.
 Steve has a daughter from a previous relationship.